 8: Let them cool down.

-Follow the timings in the recipe card carefully as these pastries will burn if you leave them in for too long.
+Don't over-bake the pastries - Follow the timings in the recipe card carefully as these pastries will burn quickly if you leave them in for too long.
 You want them to be golden brown.
-Also, bake them in the centre of your oven.
+Also, bake them in the center of your oven.

 Here in the U.K, many of the pre-rolled puff pastry brands are accidentally such as, JusRol who also offer a gluten free option too.